-7.1.
+- 7.1.
 St George's, University of London encourages the resolution of all complaints on an informal basis wherever possible.
 In some cases, it may be possible for matters to be resolved informally.
-Employees have the right to access the policy and procedures for dealing with breaches and complaints.

-7.2.
-If it is not possible to resolve concerns informally, a formal complaint may be lodged through the relevant university procedure.

-7.3.
-If employees wish to raise a complaint of bullying and harassment, either informally or informally, they should do so in accordance with the university's Grievance Procedure.
-This procedure outlines the process through which complaints are handled as well as what individuals can expect from this process.

-7.4.
-Employees may wish to use this policy alongside the Grievance Procedure when raising complaints relating to bullying and harassment.
+Employees have the right to access the policy and procedures for dealing with breaches and complaints. - 7.2.
+If it is not possible to resolve concerns informally, a formal complaint may be lodged through the relevant university procedure. - 7.3.
+If employees wish to raise a complaint of bullying, harassment or discrimination, either formally or informally, they should do so in accordance with the university's Grievance Procedure.
+This procedure outlines the process through which complaints are handled as well as what individuals can expect from this process. - 7.4.
+Employees may wish to use this policy alongside the Grievance Procedure when raising complaints relating to bullying, harassment and discrimination.